Green Ensign

-The Green Ensign (An Meirge Uaine) is a historical flag flown by some Irish merchant vessels from before the 19th century to the early 20th century.
-The flag consists of a green field with a golden harp and a canton containing either the English Flag (St George's Cross) or a version of the Union Jack.
+The Green Ensign (An Meirge Uaine) is a historical flag flown by some Irish merchant vessels from the 17th century to the early 20th century.
+The flag consists of a green field with a golden Irish harp and a canton containing either St George's Cross or a version of the Union Jack.

 This flag has appeared in these historical flag plates: